 No, we’re an independent training provider.
 We have the same Education and Skills Funding Agency (ESFA) contract to deliver Apprenticeships in England.
-We are regulated by Ofsted and have to adhere to tough delivery standards set out by organisations including Pearson EdExcel and City & Guilds.
+We are regulated by Ofsted and have to adhere to tough delivery standards set out by organisations including Pearson, Edexcel and City & Guilds.
 Many members of our team have worked in colleges and universities for most of their careers.
-When your son or daughter completes their IT Apprenticeship they will receive the same certificate and the same (though probably more) qualifications as if a college delivered the IT Apprenticeship.
+When your son or daughter completes their IT Apprenticeships they will receive the same certificate and the same (though probably more) qualifications as if a college delivered the IT Apprenticeships.

 Your son or daughter will not have to pay anything towards their Apprenticeship with NowSkill, the costs are covered either by a) the government or by b) their employer.
 We will handle that side of things, so the good news is, on completion of their Apprenticeship there will be no student debt to repay.